Finding the right Thanksgiving charcuterie board style can be frustrating when you want it to look beautiful yet still have enough food for everyone.

 Candy is always a great addition to any charcuterie board.
 You always want to have something sweet on your board!

-For this board, I went pretty minimal with the candy and added some candy pumpkins I found.
-I also used candied orange slices and dried figs- not really candy but could satisfy a sweet tooth!
+For this board, I went pretty minimal with the candy and added some candy pumpkins.
+I also used candied orange slices and dried figs. I know they are not really candy but they can definitely satisfy the sweet tooth!

 You can use any candy that you know your friends and family will love and here is a quick list of my favorites.